angeljrcurtido2/Proyect_Vite_React_TSX/README.md

-# MigracionCliente
+# Project_InventorySys

-MigracionCliente is a desktop application built with Electron, Vite, React, and TypeScript for the frontend, and a Node.js backend with Express and MySQL for data management.
+InventorySys is a desktop application built with Electron, Vite, React, and TypeScript for the frontend, and a Node.js backend with Express and MySQL for data management.
 The application implements secure authentication using JSON Web Tokens (JWT) and cookies, providing a robust solution for managing migrations with a modern user interface.

 ## Table of Contents
 - [Features](#features)